lemire/simdcomp/README.md

 A simple C library for compressing lists of integers using binary packing and SIMD instructions.

+This library can decode billions of compressed integers per second on most desktop or laptop processors.

 What is it for?
 -------------